 We are committed to narrowing the attainment gap between SEND and non-SEND students.
-This is accomplished via quality first teaching and a range of additional to and different from interventions that suit an individual's need.
-This can include short-term interventions developed on an individual needs basis.
+This is accomplished via quality first teaching and a range of 'additional to' and 'different from' interventions that suit an individual's need.

 If your child has a special educational need or disability, and you would like to know more about what we offer at Barlby High School, then please contact us on: 01757 706161 or email: r.anderson@bhs.hslt.academy (SENDCo)